pnp/sp-dev-fx-webparts/samples/react-my-approvals/README.md

 Version|Date|Comments
 -------|----|--------
-1.3|November 2, 2022|Updated to support responsive layouts<br/>Upgraded to SPFx v1.15.2
+1.3|November 2, 2022|Updated to support responsive layouts; Upgraded to SPFx v1.15.2
 1.2|March 28, 2022|Upgraded to SPFx v1.14
 1.1|January 22, 2022|Updated to allow multiple environments to be selected 1.0|January 11, 2022|Initial release

 ## Help

 We do not support samples, but this community is always willing to help, and we want to improve these samples.
 We use GitHub to track issues, which makes it easy for  community members to volunteer their time and help resolve issues.